Informasjonsforvaltning/fdk/README.md

 ## Set up developement environnement
   1) Clone this repo
-  2) Install Java8 and Maven.
+  2) Install Java8, Maven and Docker.
-  If you have a Mac, running this script will do it automatically:
+  If you have a Mac, running this script will install Java8 and Maven automatically:

          ./install-dependencies-mac.sh
   3) Running the following will (re)compile the entire project: